melihkarakelle/FlexiDisplay-Firmware-Releases/README.md

 # FlexiDisplay-Firmware-Releases
-Repository for the available FlexiDisplay Firmware
+Repository for the available FlexiDisplay Firmwares

-- FlexiDisplay_Final_Release.bin is the latest firmware
+- FlexiDisplay_Latest_Firmware.bin is the latest firmware
-- FlexiDisplay_Final_Release_no_flicker.bin. is the latest formware if you have a flickering display issue.